mrocklin/blog/_posts/work/2014-09-01-Blaze-Expressions.md

 technologies often dominate biggish-data analytics.*

 Blaze strives to reduce this friction.
-Blaze provides a uniform interface to a variety of database technologies and abstractions for migrating data to and fro.
+Blaze provides a uniform interface to a variety of database technologies and abstractions for migrating data.

 Expressions